Venetian Brunch at Polpo, Soho

 Polpo describes itself as a a ‘bàcaro’, a Venetian word meaning a humble restaurant serving simple food and good and this certainly is the case with Polpo Soho.

-Depicting a faded charm of the Italian city of Venice, Polpo Soho is a cosy restaurant and ideal of a meal in the winter months.
-The low lighting and relaxed vibe make Polpo a great place to escape to whilst it cold and grim outside.
+Depicting a faded charm of the Italian city of Venice, Polpo Soho is a cosy restaurant and ideal for a meal in the winter months.
+The low lighting and relaxed vibe make Polpo a great place to escape to whilst it gets cold and grim outside.

 What's on the menu?

 Polpo’s brunch menu isn’t widely known about, and in fact we ended up with a brunch booking here as there was literally nowhere else with a table available for brunch when booking the night before!

 Although the lunch and dinner menu at Polpo focuses on serving up small sharing plates, their brunch dishes were enormous and delicious.
 We ordered the smoked salmon, scrambled eggs & toasted sourdough and watercress, mushrooms and ricotta on toasted sourdough.